sous-chefs/java/README.md

 * `node['java']['accept_license_agreement']` - Indicates that you accept
   the EULA for openjdk package installation.
-* `node['java']['set_default']` - Indicates whether or not you want the JDK installed should be default on the system or not.
+* `node['java']['set_default']` - Indicates whether or not you want the JDK installed to be default on the system.
 Defaults to true.

 Recipes
 =======